cheatham1/SoftwareBook/analyses.md

 We have prepared seven analyses for you.
 Ranging from measuring Standard Model particles including a Higgs analysis and a search for a Beyond the Standard Model particle.
 Let's take a look at these processes.

-## W Analysis
+## $$W$$ Boson Analysis

-The [W](http://home.cern/about/physics/w-boson-sunshine-and-stardust) and [Z](http://home.cern/about/physics/z-boson) bosons are together known as the weak or the intermediate vector bosons.
+The [$$W$$](http://home.cern/about/physics/w-boson-sunshine-and-stardust) and [$$Z$$](http://home.cern/about/physics/z-boson) bosons are together known as the weak or the intermediate vector bosons.
 These Standard Model elementary particles mediate the weak interaction.

-The W boson analysis is intended to provide an example for a high statistics analysis using the ATLAS open data dataset.
-Furthermore it tests the description of the real data by the simulated W boson data which represents the most extensive dataset in terms of luminosity.
+The $$W$$ boson analysis is intended to provide an example for a high statistics analysis using the ATLAS open data dataset.
+Furthermore it tests the description of the real data by the simulated $$W$$ boson data which represents the most extensive dataset in terms of luminosity.

-The W analysis is potentially prone to QCD contributions as there is only one lepton present which may come from non-prompt sources mimicking the desired final state.
+The $$W$$ analysis is potentially prone to QCD contributions as there is only one lepton present which may come from non-prompt sources mimicking the desired final state.
 Therefore, potential disagreements must always be understood as a sign that the QCD contributions are not taken into account.

-An interesting variable to study would be the ratio W+/W− with respect to the pseudorapidity of the selected lepton.
+An interesting variable to study would be the ratio $$W^+/W^− $$with respect to the pseudorapidity of the selected lepton.

-## Z Analysis
+## $$Z$$ Boson Analysis

-Many analyses selecting leptons suffer from Z + jets as a contributing background due to its large production cross section.
+Many analyses selecting leptons suffer from $$Z$$ plus jets as a contributing background due to its large production cross section.
 It is therefore vital to check the correct modelling of this process by the Monte-Carlo simulated data.

 It is important to measure well known Standard Model particles, to confirm that we understand properly the detector and software.
 We are then ready to search for new physics.

 ![](EventDisplays/ZmumuPlusCaption.png)

-## WZ Analysis
+## $$WZ$$ Analysis

-This analysis looks for both a W boson and a Z boson.
+This analysis looks for both a $$W$$ boson and a $$Z$$ boson.
 Diboson physics is an important part of the physics programme of ATLAS as it is a probe for electroweak physics.
-The WZ analysis was chosen as an example analysis as it is one of the most abundantly produced diboson processes and has a clean final state consisting of three charged leptons and a neutrino.
+The $$WZ$$ analysis was chosen as an example analysis as it is one of the most abundantly produced diboson processes and has a clean final state consisting of three charged leptons and a neutrino.

-Reconstructing the WZ system and studying its properties is possible but introduces a slight challenge due to the neutrino which is present.
-The available statistics in the ATLAS open data dataset allows for a rediscovery of the WZ process in a lab course.
+Reconstructing the $$WZ$$ system and studying its properties is possible but introduces a slight challenge due to the neutrino which is present.
+The available statistics in the ATLAS open data dataset allows for a rediscovery of the $$WZ$$ process in a lab course.

-## ZZ Analysis
+## $$ZZ$$ Analysis

-The production of Z-boson pair with subsequent decay to leptons is the only Standard Model process with four prompt leptons in the final state.
+The production of $$Z$$-boson pair with subsequent decay to leptons is the only Standard Model process with four prompt leptons in the final state.
 Its low production cross section results in very low yield for the ATLAS open data dataset and highlights the limitations of the dataset.
 Some events can be selected but the low yield prohibits detailed analysis and conclusions drawn are of a more qualitative nature.

-## $$H\rightarrow W^+W^-$$
+## $$H\rightarrow W^+W^-$$Analysis

 The [Higgs boson](https://home.cern/topics/higgs-boson) is an excitation of the quantum field responsible for the breaking of [electroweak symmetry](https://en.wikipedia.org/wiki/Electroweak_interaction).
 This field is responsible for giving masses to fundamental particles.